How to use QR codes in Retail: 6 Brands doing it right

 Use QR Codes Business Cards to share contact information

 Another fascinating application of the QR Code is its usage as virtual business cards to share contact information.
 Rather than providing contact details on your offline display ads, a better way of sharing contact details is to link it with your QR Codes.
 QR Codes more appealing and reduce the chances of taking down the contact details wrongly.

 Brands using QR Codes successfully in retail stores

 1. QR Codes on Product Packaging as used by Heinz

-Since we have now reached 2019: the year of QR Codes, we can see QR Codes taking over every brand’s product packaging.
-The concept of product packaging in 2019 is no more just placing your product in a package box labeled with your brand name but much more than that.
-Embedding QR codes on product packages make for a meaningful addition to your product when you use it to reveal product specific offers and discount packages rather than just redirecting users to the product information page.
+Since we have now reached 2020: the year of QR Codes, we can see QR Codes taking over every brand’s product packaging.
+The concept of product packaging in 2020 is no more just placing your product in a package box labeled with your brand name but much more than that.
+Embedding QR codes on product packages make for a meaningful addition to your product when you use it to reveal product-specific offers and discount packages rather than just redirecting users to the product information page.